-ATTACHMENT 1: Related Service Specific Procedures
+ATTACHMENT 2: Related Service Specific Procedures

-Farmhouse Kinder is located in a council area that utilises a Central Registration and Enrolment Scheme (CRES).
-The CRES, codesigned by DE, provides access to families to register for and secure a place for their children in kindergarten.
+Good News Early Childhood Service is located in a council area that utilises a Central Registration and Enrolment Scheme (CRES).
+The CRES, co-designed by DET, provides access to families to register for and secure a place for their children in kindergarten.
 It is a collaborative model that brings together councils, service providers, MCH staff, support services and other stakeholders to support children and their families.
 In 2020 more than half of all local councils across Victoria operate a form of central enrolment or central registration scheme.
 These schemes provide a single point of entry for families, simplifying the kindergarten enrolment process and improving equity of access.
-Farmhouse Kinder is in the consultation phase of this initiative, and has not yet opted in.
+Good News is in the consultation phase of this initiative, and has not yet opted in.

-ATTACHMENT 2: Eligibility and Priority of Access Criteria
+ATTACHMENT 3: DET Priority of Access and Locally Agreed Criteria

-The Approved Provider must notify all families of the priority of access (PoA) policy that applies when they enrol their child.
+Service providers must notify all families of the priority of access policy that applies when they enrol their child.
 In instances where more eligible children apply for a place at a kindergarten service than there are places available, services must:

-- prioritise children based on the Department of Education (DE) criteria listed below. - work with other local kindergarten services and the regional office to ensure all eligible children have access to a kindergarten place.
+- prioritise children based on the criteria listed below - work with other local kindergarten services and the Department regional office to ensure all eligible children have access to a kindergarten place

-These criteria must be used by the Approved Provider when prioritising enrolments.
-Guidance is available from the Department's regional offices if required.
+These criteria must be used by services providers when prioritising enrolments.
+Funding guidance is available from the Department's regional offices if required.